PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Molecular cloud properties

 We then calculate the molecular mass surface density as follows

-The model in Eq.~\ref{E:sigma_1} follows that the molecular mass surface density (\sigmol) is directly inferred from the area of the cloud.
+The model in Eq.~\ref{E:sigma_1} follows that \sigmol\ is directly inferred from the area of the cloud.
 Meanwhile, the model in Eq.~\ref{E:sigma_2} follows the two-dimensional Gaussian cloud model in which half the mass is contained inside the FWHM.
 We used the first model throughout the paper and the second model only to compare PAH and CO clouds in Sect.~\ref{SS:compare}.